-- 1.2.1 To ensure accountability, the Constitution determines the roles and responsibilities of the Council's functions. - 1.2.2 In particular, the Council's Constitution: - (a) clearly defines the statutory roles of Head of Paid Service, Section 151 Officer and Monitoring Officer;
+- 2.1 To ensure accountability, the Constitution determines the roles and responsibilities of the Council's functions. - 2.2 In particular, the Council's Constitution: - 2.2.1 clearly defines the statutory roles of Head of Paid Service, Section 151 Officer and Monitoring Officer; - 2.2.2 sets out a protocol to address the working relationship between the Leader and the Chief Executive which enables each to fulfil their respective roles; - 2.2.3 ensures that a constructive working relationship exists between Members and Officers and that the responsibilities of Members and Officers are carried out to a high standard; - 2.2.4 includes schemes of member and officer delegations; - 2.2.5 includes protocols for partnership working that help to ensure that responsibilities are clearly defined and that relationships work effectively for the benefit of service users;

-- (b) sets out a protocol to address the working relationship between the Leader and the Chief Executive which enables each to fulfil their respective roles; - ensures that a constructive working relationship exists between Members and Officers and that the responsibilities of Members and Officers are carried out to a high standard; - (d) includes schemes of member and officer delegations; - includes protocols for partnership working that help to ensure that responsibilities are clearly defined and that relationships work effectively for the benefit of service users; - (f) requires appropriate governance arrangements for partnerships, which define the legal status of the entity and also the extent to which decisions taken by the partnership will be binding for each organisation; - (g) will be reviewed annually.
+- 2.2.6 requires appropriate governance arrangements for partnerships, which define the legal status of the entity and also the extent to which decisions taken by the partnership will be binding for each organisation; - 2.2.7 will be reviewed annually.